abhinav2712/EaseVoice-main/README.md

 - A payement gateway can be integrated which can give the functionality to place an order.

 ## Conclusion:
-- All the types of taxes like SA ,SB ,SC in services and PA,PB and PC on products are applied once you create invoice
+- All the types of taxes like SA ,SB ,SC in services and PA,PB and PC on products are applied once you create invoice.
 - The ability of clearing cart is also available.
 - Functionality for users to create an account is also integrated.
 - One can see all products and services information with their prices on "Your Cart" option.